 Coordination on associated ground segments is also included in this agreement, which ensures the sharing of all mission data, blind-orbit data capture support, and telecommunications paths through each other's ground stations for back-up command and control functions.
-The first Metop satellite is currently planned for launch in 2006.
+The first Metop satellite, designated Metop-A, was launched in October 2006.